The Strenuous Life

-"The Strenuous Life" is the name of a speech given by New York Governor Theodore Roosevelt in Chicago, Illinois, on April 10, 1899.
+"The Strenuous Life" is the name of a speech given by the then New York Governor, later the 26th President of the United States, Theodore Roosevelt in Chicago, Illinois, on April 10, 1899.
 Based upon his personal experiences, he argued that strenuous effort and overcoming hardship were ideals to be embraced by Americans for the betterment of the nation and the world in the 20th century.

 The speech

 Roosevelt states the main point of his speech in the opening remarks:

 An individual who puts great effort into his work and is not lazy, he claims, will be a success.
-It is the duty of someone who does not engage in manual labor for a living to devote himself to the arts or sciences.
+It is the duty of someone who does not engage in manual labor for a living to devote themself to the arts or sciences.
 He uses the citizens of Chicago and Illinois as examples of people who embody such a spirit.
 Those who do not embrace the strenuous life, however, do not live meaningful lives.

 As the speech continues, Roosevelt claims that the strenuous life can benefit not just the individual, but also the entire country.
 He advocates imperialism as an extension of the strenuous life.
 America must become involved in global affairs, or else it will suffer as a nation.
 America must be a powerful country, and it must exert this power if it sees fit.
 Such strength necessarily requires a strong military, and a strong military presence.
 Roosevelt's concluding words tie together the importance of the strenuous life in the individual and the nation:

 The speech was published in 1900 as part of a collection of other Roosevelt writings and addresses also entitled The Strenuous Life.